The Support Team

 Action:

-Noah Peters receives a job offer to work at the OPM.
-He describes it as very general and vague.
+Noah Peters receives a formal job offer to work at OPM.
+He describes it in a court disposition as being very general and vague.

 |